An SSL certificate is helpful in protecting your users from cyber attacks. It also builds a level of trust with your website visitors.

 An SSL certificate is not just for websites that collect and process payment and personal information.
 It’s one of the most reliable ways of assuring the user that they can trust your website.

 By encrypting the information flow between the client and the server, the SSL certificate minimizes the chances of a successful man-in-the-middle attack.

 Because it’s such an essential part of securing a website, modern browsers no display prominent warnings whenever you try to access a page that is not protected by an SSL certificate.
 If you don’t have one, your search engine rankings are also likely to suffer.

 In other words, there’s no excuse for ignoring the need for an SSL certificate, regardless of the type of website you’re running.

 Now that you understand that having an SSL certificate for your WordPress website is essential.
 You want to know how an SSL certificate works in reality.

-When a user visits a website with an SSL certificate installed, their browser first varies if the installed certificate is valid.
+When a user visits a website with an SSL certificate installed, their browser first verifies that the installed certificate is valid.

 What is Let’s Encrypt

-Let’s Encrypt is a certificate authority that gives a free certificate for TLS encryption through an automated process.
+Let’s Encrypt is a certificate authority that gives out free SSL certificates to all website owners.

 How To Activate Free SSL In WordPress